ClemLasne/PanorpaX/Gene_expression/Transcriptome/Assembly.md

 # 2. Evigene

-Run the **[tr2aacds.pl](http://arthropods.eugenes.org/EvidentialGene/evigene/scripts/prot/) script from Evigene on the Trinity.fasta file.**
+Run the **[tr2aacds.pl](http://arthropods.eugenes.org/EvidentialGene/evigene/scripts/prot/) script from Evigene on the Trinity.fasta file.** to further remove some duplicated sequences.

 **We used version 2022.01.20**